dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 visible planes through culture, which is always invisibly mapped to the same aeternal flames.
 Through these leylines, humanity can retrieve power that transcends time itself.
-This power can be used for good or for evil, but by closely guarding it, we can ensure that its use fertilizes the soil of culture, eventually sprouting heroism and virtue whereever there is enough light and water.
+This power can be used for good or for evil, but by closely guarding it, We can ensure that its use fertilizes the soil of culture, eventually sprouting heroism and virtue whereever there is enough light and water.
 Then, We can use these leylines to reify a kind of penetrating light that chokes evil by